hackupc/old-rules-page/CodeofConduct.md

 If you need to contact a team member directly, please contact one of our organizers below.

-- Marina Ramon, @marina in slack, marina@hackupc.com
+- Andrea Querol, @dreaqdp in Slack, andrea@hackupc.com.
-- Felix Arribas, @felix in slack, felix@hackupc.com
+- Maria Gonzalez, @maria in Slack, maria@hackupc.com.
-- Oscar Faixat, @faix in slack, oscar@hackupc.com
+- Oscar Faixat, @faix in Slack, oscar@hackupc.com.

 Hackers@UPC reserves the right to revise, make exceptions to, or otherwise amend these policies in whole or in part.

-Last Reviewed: June 27, 2018
+Last Reviewed: December 27, 2019